SlideMeister . . . .

 Did they allow themselves to be intimidated by the talent that preceded them?
 Not a chance!

-Freedom, many times has the ability to accomplish what bondage could never do.
+Turns out, Freedom, has the ability to accomplish what bondage can never do.

 Make a Joyful Noise!